-All of a sudden what seemed to be feasible and in sync tactically isn’t any more so operationally.
+Suddenly, what seemed to be feasible and in sync tactically, is not any more so on an operational level.
 An aggregated, bucketed master plan for instance may assume the average machine setup time for a particular product or product portfolio.
-Once the aggregated plan transitions into the operational time horizon a master plan becomes disaggregated into a production schedule.
-To protect the operational plan the tactical plan becomes separated quite commonly by a work in process basket where prioritized orders are pulled into the operational horizon by a planner/ scheduler or from the operational zone back into the work in process basket, again because of re-prioritizations.
-This work basket is also in many industry environments characterized by a bow wave at the end of the operational period, the freeze period.
+Once the aggregated plan transitions into the operational time horizon, a master plan becomes disaggregated into a production schedule.
+To protect the operational plan, the tactical plan is often separated by a work in process basket where prioritized orders are pulled into the operational horizon by a planner/ scheduler or from the operational zone back into the work in process basket, again because of re-prioritizations.
+This work basket is in many industries characterized by a bow wave at the end of the operational period, the freeze period.
 The disaggregation is reflected by scheduling with detailed start and end times and actual setup times based on the predecessor-successor product relationships.
 Also, customer prioritizations due to short-term demand changes become predominant.
-In the end the order lead time increases.
-This often leads to a situation where the capacity in the operational horizon is not sufficient and a re-prioritization of the production orders is initiated.
+In the end, the order lead time increases.
+This often leads to a situation where the capacity in the operational horizon is not sufficient, and a re-prioritization of the production orders is initiated.

-A vicious circle is created.
+This starts a vicious circle.
 While a tactical plan is re-created based on its MRP planning frequency, an operational plan becomes completely decoupled from its tactical horizon.
-The short-term, operational horizon is now characterized by constant re-prioritization based on first come first serve, component, machine and labor availability.
-Short term it regularly seems that the available capacity is not enough to fulfill the demand.
+The short-term operational horizon is now characterized by constant re-prioritization based on “first come – first serve”, as well as component, machine, and labor availability.
+In a short-term perspective it seems that the available capacity is not enough to fulfill the demand.
 Constant changes on a manufacturing line lead to line availability issues.
 Capacity availability becomes a challenge.
-From an end-to-end supply planning point of view functional silos are created supply node by supply node, constantly firefighting.
+From an end-to-end supply planning point-of-view, functional silos are created supply node by supply node, with constant firefighting as a result.

-Overall, short-term changes of a schedule lead to noise and variability along the supplying nodes.
-This is caused by re-planning/ re-scheduling of a nodes plan to accommodate changes in the demand situation.
-The operational planning window gets tight capacity wise, backlogs occur, orders are waiting and queuing outside the operational fulfilment horizon.
-Operational plan stability becomes a necessity but the means towards it is often realized by an operational protectionism, by artificially firming plans.
-Tactical and operational plans become two entities where the rough cut/ master plan seems to be infeasible.
-End-to-end plans get out of sync and key components are short which interrupts production further and leads to re-planning affecting the tactical horizon.
-As a result, buffers are increased.
-Lead time buffers, capacity buffers or inventory buffers to keep service level targets but negatively affecting costs of goods sold (COGS).
+Short-term changes of a schedule lead to noise and variability along the supplying nodes.
+This is caused by re-planning/re-scheduling of a nodes plan to accommodate changes in the demand situation.
+The operational planning window gets tight capacity-wise, backlogs occur, orders are waiting and queuing outside the operational fulfilment horizon.
+Operational plan stability becomes a necessity, but this is often realized by an operational protectionism, by artificially firming plans.
+Tactical and operational plans become two entities where the rough cut/master plan stops to be feasible.
+End-to-end plans get out of sync and key components are short, which further interrupts production and leads to re-planning affecting the tactical horizon.
+As a result, lead time buffers, capacity buffers or inventory buffers are increased to keep service level targets, which negatively affects costs of goods sold (COGS).

 Let’s face reality

 This deteriorates the reliability and visibility of a supply plan end-to-end even further.
-It is not unusual in these types of environment that also tactical planning capabilities of local and global organizations deteriorate because of the lack of credibility of a tactical supply chain plan.
+It is not unusual for these types of environments that tactical planning capabilities of local and global organizations also deteriorate because of the lack of credibility of a tactical supply chain plan.
 This happens because supply shortfalls such as material and capacity constraints are not adequately considered by MRP-driven master plans leading to over or understating the supply capabilities across the supply chain.

 Have you experienced similar?
-Please let me know how operational and tactical planning is working in your company.
+Please let me know how operational and tactical planning works in your company.